2019 Chevrolet Silverado 250

-The 2019 Chevrolet Silverado 250 is a NASCAR Gander Outdoors Truck Series race held on August 25, 2019, at Canadian Tire Motorsport Park in Bowmanville, Ontario, Canada.
-Contested over 64 laps on the 2.459 mi road course, it was the 18th race of the 2019 NASCAR Gander Outdoors Truck Series season, second race of the Playoffs, and the second race of the Round of 8.
+The 2019 Chevrolet Silverado 250 was a NASCAR Gander Outdoors Truck Series race held on August 25, 2019, at Canadian Tire Motorsport Park in Bowmanville, Ontario, Canada.
+Contested over 64 laps on the 2.459 mi road course, it was the 18th race of the 2019 NASCAR Gander Outdoors Truck Series season, the second race of the Playoffs, the second race of the Round of 8, and the final race at Mosport until the 2027 season.

 Background

 Track

 The event centre of Canadian Tire Motorsport Park, the track where the race was held.

 Canadian Tire Motorsport Park is a multi-track motorsport venue located north of Bowmanville, in Ontario, Canada.
 The facility features a 2.459 mi, (length reduced through wider track re-surfacing done in 2003) 10-turn road course; a 2.9 km advance driver and race driver training facility with a quarter-mile skid pad (Driver Development Centre) and a 1.5 km kart track (Mosport Kartways).
 The name "Mosport" is a portmanteau of Motor Sport, came from the enterprise formed to build the track.